 P90X3 also has 4 different workout schedules that you can choose from depending on what your final goal is.
 The Classic schedule is a balanced program that focuses on all aspects of training, namely fat-loss, muscle gain and cardio.

-The Lean schedule is for those that only want to get a leaner, more defined look and aren’t really looking to gain more muscle.
-The Mass schedule is obviously for those that want to bulk up and get ripped.
-Last, but not least the Doubles schedule is appropriate for those that already completed a course of P90X3 or have already a good fitness level and want to take their workouts to the next level – in some days you’ll have to complete 2 workouts instead of one (hence the name of this schedule).
+The Lean schedule is for those who only want to get a leaner, more defined look and aren’t really looking to gain more muscle.
+The Mass schedule is obviously for those who want to bulk up and get ripped.
+Last, but not least, the Doubles schedule is appropriate for those who have already completed a course of P90X3 or already have a good fitness level and want to take their workouts to the next level – in some days, you’ll have to complete 2 workouts instead of one (hence the name of this schedule).

 All P90X workout plans contain several types of workouts like strength training, pilates, yoga, plyometric, cardio…etc. At least, no one can say they quit because they were doing the same workout over and over again and it got too boring.

 The P90X system also includes a nutrition plan that you’ll need to follow religiously, a fitness guide, and a workout calendar to track your progress throughout the 90 days of the regimen.
 The diet is an extremely important part of the plan, and we’ll get to that right away.

 Like many other diet plans, this one is split into phases.
 What’s different from other diets is each phase has its own purpose and can be customized to suit each individual.
 Also, you don’t need to go through all 3 phases – which ones you’ll use depends mostly on your goals and fitness level.

 Obviously, calorie-counting and meal planning are involved, but considering how it can be personalized, this diet plan is a lot more flexible than most others.